jbpminidev/DemoApp-Remake/README.md

 Developed for iOS 11.0 in Xcode 9 (9A235).

 ## How to use
-DemoApp will automatically start playing the iPhone 8 demo video on launch.
+DemoApp will automatically start playing the iPhone 8 demo video on first launch.
 To change what video is playing, ***shake your device*** and choose the desired video from the menu.
+The chosen video will then begin playing on further launches.